what does sup board stand for 1

 Fin

 The fin is a crucial component of a SUP board, as it helps with stability, tracking, and maneuverability.
 Most SUP boards have a single fin, although some models may feature two or three additional smaller fins, known as side fins.
-Fins can be detachable or fixed, depending on the board design and intended use.
+Depending on the board design and intended use, fins can be detachable or fixed.

 Handle